WilliamYu1993/ICSE/README.md

 The best setup of PP PQ combination which we proposes is shown in the graph below:
 ![image](https://github.com/WilliamYu1993/ICSE/blob/master/images/process.png)

+### Evaluation Metrics
+We adopt PESQ and STOI to [evaluate](https://github.com/WilliamYu1993/ICSE/tree/master/Evaluation) the proposed ICSE.

 ### Experimental Results
 The integration of these two approaches achieved 10 times model compression ratio with minor performance drop, like:
 - PESQ